gotson/komga-website/docs/introduction.md

 # Introduction

 ## What is Komga?
-Komga is a media server for your comics, mangas, BDs and magazines.
+Komga is a media server for your comics, mangas, BDs, magazines and eBooks.

 How it works:
 1. Install and run Komga on a computer or NAS.